 Some words and phrases are used a lot in this plan.
-If you are interested in this subject, it is helpful to learn the words and phrases.

 This list will help you to understand the plan.

 Commissioning: Planning and buying services

 Joint Commissioning: More than one organisation which is provding services for a child or young person.
 For example, the Council and the NHS working together.